phil-taylor-sj/FlowStim/README.md

 ### The Physics

-The Finite-Volume Method is a mesh based approach to solving the momentum-conservation equation for fluid flow.
-The domain is divided into a number of control volumes (Cells), which are connected through adjoinitng Faces.
+The Finite-Volume Method is a mesh based approach to solving the momentum-conservation equationz for fluid flow.
+The domain is divided into a number of control volumes (Cells), which are connected through adjoining Faces.

 ### Organisation